Elrey Borge Jeppesen: Biography

 On September 24, 1936, Jeppesen married his flight attendant, Nadine Liscomb.
-She helped him run his company.
+She helped him run his company, working as secretary and treasurer until the company was sold in 1961.

 On June 10, 1941, Jeppesen was involved in an accident at Denver Municipal Airport.
 While landing in a rainstorm, the United DC-3 aircraft overran the landing area, traveling through the airport boundary lights and into a 3 ft ditch where the right landing gear failed.
 Neither the crew nor any of the 15 passengers were injured, but the aircraft itself sustained major damage.

-In the 1940s, with the onset of World War II, the United States Army and Navy kept Jeppesen busy as he supplied them with his charts.
+In the 1940s, with the onset of World War II, the United States Army and Navy kept Jeppesen busy supplying them with his charts.
 Jeppesen retired from United Airlines (into which Boeing Air Transport had merged) in 1954.

 In 1961, Jeppesen sold his company, staying on as chairman.

 On November 26, 1996, Jeppesen died at the age of 89.

 Legacy

-The Jeppesen company continues to exist today, currently as a subsidiary of Boeing Commercial Airplanes, which acquired the business in October 2000.
+The Jeppesen Company continues to exist today, currently as a subsidiary of Boeing Commercial Airplanes, which acquired the business in October 2000.